-The atmospheric air condition observation intervals shall be chosen, taking into consideration the nature and intensity of human-induced impacts affecting the atmospheric air; as a rule, 4 times a day.
-Snow cover condition observations including snow sampling and measurements of necessary meteorological parameters, shall be carried out once a year, during the period when maximum total amount of water has been accumulated in the snow cover (as a rule, at the end of February).
+The atmospheric air condition observation intervals shall be chosen, taking into consideration the nature and intensity of human-induced impacts affecting the atmospheric air; as a rule, these observations shall be carried out 4 times a day.
+Snow cover condition observations (including snow sampling and measurements of necessary meteorological parameters) shall be carried out once a year, during the period when maximum total amount of water has been accumulated in the snow cover (as a rule, at the end of February).

-The atmospheric air condition observation shall cover the parameters as follows: concentration of solid particles (dust/aerosol not differentiated in terms of components), sulphur dioxide, carbon oxide, nitrogen dioxide, phenol, ammonia, volatile organic compounds, lead, cadmium, meteorological parameters (air temperature, atmospheric pressure, relative humidity, wind speed and direction) and weather condition.
+The atmospheric air condition observation shall cover the parameters as follows: concentration of solid particles (dust and aerosol not differentiated in terms of components), sulphur dioxide, carbon oxide, nitrogen dioxide, phenol, ammonia, volatile organic compounds, lead, cadmium, meteorological parameters (such as air temperature, atmospheric pressure, relative humidity, wind speed and direction), weather condition.